 Fig. 5 LoRA Fine-Tuning Training Loss Curve (This figure illustrates the training loss curve for LoRA fine-tuning.
 The "original" curve represents raw loss values across training steps, while the "smoothed" curve shows the averaged trend.
-The steady decline in loss highlights the model rapid convergence and stabilization during fine-tuning.)
+The steady decline in loss highlights the model's rapid convergence and stabilization during fine-tuning.)

 As shown in Fig. 5, the training loss curve highlights the learning dynamics throughout the fine-tuning process.
 The "original" loss curve shows fluctuations corresponding to mini-batch updates, while the "smoothed" curve provides a clearer trend, demonstrating a steady reduction in loss over 186 epochs.
-The rapid decline during the early stages of training reflects efficient adaptation, while the plateauing behavior in later epochs indicates stabilization and convergence.
+The rapid decline during the early stages of training reflects efficient adaptation, while the plateauing behaviour in later epochs indicates stabilization and convergence.

 Real-Time Performance

 In real-time scenarios, the quantized ChatPPG model demonstrated exceptional efficiency.
 By employing 8-bit quantization, the model reduced both memory requirements and inference latency, achieving an average response time of just 45 milliseconds per query.
-The system sustained a throughput of 20 queries per second, representing a 2.7x improvement over the unquantized model.
+The system sustained throughput of 20 queries per second, representing a 2.7× improvement over the unquantized model.
 Furthermore, the end-to-end latency, which included CV data processing, inference, and feedback generation, consistently remained below one second.
 This performance underscores the suitability of ChatPPG for real-time applications, ensuring that actionable guidance can be delivered promptly during matches and training sessions.

 Practical Application Results